mikzuit/fair-job-offer/README.md

 # The Fair job offer repository :+1:

 This project intend to be an aid for developers, Software Engineers, DevOps :computer: mainly but since job offers work the same way this could be applied to any other careers.
-This is information gather from coworkers, aquaintances and personal experience all my career on Big Corp, Big consulting companies and Little consulting.
+This is information gather from coworkers, aquaintances and personal experience all my career on Big Corp, Big consulting firms, Small Consulting Companies and as a Freelance.
 As basic reasons to this project creation you should know:

 [I. Why this project was created](#i-why-this-project-was-created)